 It’s near the beginning of the walk and a great spot for photos of the shoreline.

-The Breakers, one of the many Newport Mansions, wasn’t open for tours this trip, but if it is when you’re visiting I HIGHLY recommend booking one!
+If you do any mansion tours while you’re visiting Newport I recommend The Breakers.
 All of the Newport Mansions are beyond amazing, but The Breakers, the Vanderbilt family’s “Summer cottage” is by far the most opulent and not to be missed!

 If The Breakers isn’t open for tours or you’re not able to get a ticket don’t worry you can still get a great view of it from the Cliff Walk and then on Bellevue Ave!